Airbnb holds meeting with bankers to extend $1 bln debt facility -source

 Airbnb's bookings in major cities across the world have suffered as travelers cancel trips and stay at home to protect themselves and prevent the spread of coronavirus, data from Airbnb-analytics firm AirDNA shows.

-Airbnb said in a blog posting earlier this month that the coronavirus would impact bookings in the near-term.
+Airbnb said in a blog post earlier this month that the coronavirus would impact bookings in the near-term.

-Two sources told Reuters the interest ranges from $100 million to $1 billion, and that Airbnb was still in “listening” mode.
+Two sources said the interest ranges from $100 million to $1 billion, and that Airbnb was still in "listening" mode.

+In the United States, Airbnb said it expects its hosts to get some relief from a $2 trillion coronavirus stimulus bill that is nearing a vote in Congress.

-(Reporting by Jane Lanhee Lee; Additional reporting by Joshua Franklin and Anirban Sen Editing by Leslie Adler)
+(Reporting by Jane Lanhee Lee; Additional reporting by Joshua Franklin and Anirban Sen; Editing by Leslie Adler and Himani Sarkar)

 ((jane.lee@thomsonreuters.com; +1-415-344-3912; Reuters Messaging: jane.lee.thomsonreuters@reuters.net))